170-1105, Narmada, Red Sun City, Whiskey Amber Oh Seven Arcology

 A page from her apartment door broke her revere.
 She activated the security monitor and saw a very average and plain-looking man in a worn and faded IISS uniform.
 He wore a short, thick beard and moustache while his dark, curly hair spilled out from under his service cap as he removed it and bowed to the camera.

-“Please forgive the interruption, your grace,” he said, “but I have a message to deliver to you which I believe is urgent.”
+“Please forgive the interruption, your ladyship,” he said, “but I have a message to deliver to you which I believe is urgent.”
 She rose and admitted him, her right hand never straying far from the pocket where her body pistol was waiting.
 He handed over the note immediately without being asked.
 It was carefully folded, written on a page of graph paper ripped from a journal.

 “Where did you get this?” she asked as she looked up from the note.